Post job

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a business analyst, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a business analyst to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a business analyst that fits the bill.

 Business AnalystA business analyst is someone who analyzes an organization or business domain (real or hypothetical) and documents its business or processes or systems, assessing the business model or its integration with technology.$25-49